List of war museums and monuments in Vietnam: Mang Yang

 On Route 19 between the villages of An Thanh (west of An Khe) and Ha Ra (east of Pleiku) is the location of the Battle of Mang Yang Pass.
 A French cemetery is located off Route 19.

 My Tho/Vinh Long

 Military museum of My Tho.
-Items on display include an A-37 Dragonfly, F-5A Freedom Fighter, M41 Walker Bulldog tank, UH-1H Huey.
+Items on display include an Cessna A-37 Dragonfly, Northrop F-5A Freedom Fighter, M41 Walker Bulldog tank, Bell UH-1H Huey.